metrized-inc/trellis-furniture-pipeline/README.md

 - To run the pipeline: "python retex_and_bake.py --material_json='path/to/json' --model_path='path/to/your/model'"
 - Here is a full list of the flags you can use (only the first two are required):
     - --material_json TEXT    Path to the json file that specifies the materials, look at material-example.json for reference.
-    - --model_path TEXT       Path to the model file (.glb or .obj).
+    - --model_path TEXT       Path to the .glb file you exported in step 2.
     - --hdri_path TEXT        Path to the HDRI image (.exr).
     - --hdri_strength FLOAT   Strength of the HDRI lighting.
 Default is 1.5.
     - --texture_size INTEGER  Size of the texture to bake.
 Default is 4096.